Maria Safronova

-Maria Igorevna Safronova (Russian: Мария Игоревна Сафронова; born May 10, 1979, Rzhev) is a Russian artist.
+Maria Igorevna Safronova (Russian: Мария Игоревна Сафронова; born May 10, 1979) is a Russian artist.
 She is a participant of Moscow, Russian and foreign exhibitions and the member of the Moscow Union of Artists.
 She is included in the Top 100 recognized artists of Russia according to «InArt».
 In 2017, 2018, she entered the Russian Investment Art Rating 49ART, which represents outstanding contemporary artists under the age of 50.
 In 2015, she became the laureate of Sergey Kuryokhin Award in the nomination «The best Work of Visual Art».

 Biography

 Maria Safronova was born on May 10, 1979 in Rzhev.
 She studied at the Moscow Academic Art Lyceum.

 In 2003, she graduated from Surikov Moscow Art Institute (department of Monumental Painting).
 Maria Safronova is a scholarship Holder of the Ministry of Culture of the Russian Federation.
 In 2003, she participated in the painting of the Cathedral of St. Nicholas the Wonderworker in New York.

 In 2011, she graduated from the Institute of Contemporary Art Problems and the School of Contemporary Art «Free Workshops» of Moscow Museum of Modern Art.

 In 2016, she was a participant in Curator's Choice at the Boston Museum of Fine Arts annual summer auction in Boston, USA.

 Maria Safronova's works are in the collections of the Moscow Museum of Modern Art (Moscow, Russia), the Novosibirsk State Art Museum, the Vladimir Smirnov and Konstantin Sorokin Foundation, the Erarta Museum and Gallery of Contemporary Art (St. Petersburg, Russia), the Sergey Kuryokhin Center for Contemporary Art (St. Petersburg, Russia), the Museum of Women and Children (Beijing, China), as well as in various private collections in Russia, Great Britain, USA, Switzerland, Austria, Germany, Italy, Estonia and other countries.